MScholtes/PSVirtualDesktop/README.md

 Find first window handle to title text or retrieve list of windows with title (when called with * as parameter)

 ## Versions
+### 1.5.10, 2025-03-03
+- new commands Pin-ActiveWindow and Unpin-ActiveWindow
+- Windows 11: parameter -NoAnimation for Switch-Desktop
 ### 1.5.9, 2024-09-01
 - faster API call FindWindow
 - Windows 11: animated switch to new desktop